SAP Articles

 Common Mistakes Enterprises Still Make in SAP Performance Testing

 Performance issues in SAP programs rarely show up by surprise.
-Most of the time, they were predictable—just not planned for.
+Most of the time, they were predictable, just not planned for.

-Even large enterprises with mature delivery models still fall into patterns that quietly weaken their performance strategy.
+Even large enterprises with mature delivery models still fall into patterns that quietly weaken their performance testing strategy.
 Below are four of the most common mistakes, and more importantly, how to fix them.

 Mistake 1: Confusing Functional Testing with Performance Testing